Chapter 70 BWV 158 Der Friede sei mit dir

 This plain statement is heard again in bars 7 and 8, after which allusions to the snares of Satan take us through the darker key of F#m.
 The movement concludes with six bars of arioso built around two extended statements of the original phrase.
 It also ends, as it began, in the soothing major mode.

 The aria is without doubt an example of the mature Bach at the top of his form; Dürr calls it ‘a master-work of Bach’s art’ (p 290).
 Scored for bass, continuo and violin obbligato it also includes an interpolation of a complete chorale, sung by the soprano doubled by the oboe, although not that which ends the cantata.
 The chorale is completely unadorned and because the soprano’s contribution, whilst significant, is a relatively negligible part of the overall musical fabric, this movement should not be thought of as a true duet; the bass voice and the encompassing violin dominate throughout.
 Dürr (ibid p 290) makes the plausible supposition that the chorale melody may have originally been scored just for an instrument, almost certainly the oboe, with text added a later stage.
-(There is precedence for Bach taking similar action in C 161/1: see chapter 69).
+There is precedence for Bach taking similar action in C 161/1, significantly, also an early work composed at Weimar: see chapter 69.

-Consequently, and despite the soprano’s brief entrance, this work is best viewed as one of the solo cantatas of which Bach produced a number for all voices later in his career.
+Consequently, and despite the soprano’s brief entrance, this work is best viewed as one of the solo cantatas of which Bach produced a number for all voices throughout his career, though not in the second Leipzig cycle.

 There is very little distinction between the text of the chorale and that for bass.
 Both begin with an adieu to the world of which we have become weary.
 The chorale then contrasts the peace and salvation of eternity with the combat and hostility on earth, the former obviously seen to be superior.
 The bass expresses similar sentiments with perhaps a little more emphasis upon the personal----I will savour that place of dwelling, shining with the light of that Heavenly Crown.